When you’re sourcing stone for your projects, choosing a quality stone supplier is really important. Here’s why.

 Peace of mind

-When installed correctly, stone should last a lifetime.
+When installed correctly, stone should last a lifetime – or longer.
 A good quality stone supplier will be able to advise you on stone care to help keep your stone in tip-top condition.
 They should also be happy to provide a comprehensive warranty with any stone products they sell.
 This gives you complete peace of mind – and added confidence in your choice of supplier.

 We are one of the UK’s leading suppliers of limestone and masonry.
 In addition, we own and operate quarries on the famous Lincolnshire limestone belt.
 Our reserves of top quality limestone are guaranteed for the next 30 years.
 Consequently, quality is at the heart of everything we do – and our recent projects and client testimonials are our strongest marketing tool.